 Update Your Templates to Associate the Recipe Framework

 The Visual Studio templates you create for use with the recipe framework contain additional information when compared with the templates normally used by Visual Studio.
 You must add the following XML to your project's .vstemplate file to transform the template into a Guidance Automation Toolkit solution template.

 <WizardExtension> <Assembly>Microsoft.Practices.RecipeFramework.VisualStudio, Version=22.214.171.124, Culture=neutral, PublicKeyToken= 31bf3856ad364e35</Assembly> <FullClassName>Microsoft.Practices.RecipeFramework.VisualStudio.Templates.UnfoldTemplate</FullClassName> </WizardExtension>

 Bind Your Guidance Package After You Modify the Binding Recipe

-The Smart Client Development guidance package contains the binding recipe named BindingRecipe.
+The Web Client Software Factory 2010 guidance package contains a binding recipe named BindingRecipe.
 If you change the binding recipe, you must re-execute the binding recipe in your solution.
-To do this for existing solutions, disable, and then re-enable, the guidance package.
+To do this for existing solutions, disable and then re-enable the guidance package.
 When you do this, the Guidance Automation Extensions will execute the binding recipe.